piggmme/astro-blog/src/pages/posts/post-1.md

     alt: 'The Astro logo on a dark background with a pink glow.'
 tags: ["astro", "blogging", "learning in public"]
 ---
-# My First Blog Post

-Published on: 2024-07-24

-Welcome to my _new blog_ about learning Astro!
-Here, I will share my learning journey as I build a new website.

 ## What I've accomplished